Internalized racism: China

+It's popular among Chinese dissidents and critics of the Chinese government to engage in internalized racism, such as celebrating Japanese atrocities committed during World War II, promoting the usage of pejorative slurs (such as shina or locust), or displaying hatred toward Chinese language, people, and culture.
+The "self-hating" racism is intended to subvert patriotism message of the Chinese government.
+In 2021, to combat discrimination caused by xenophobia, localism and political dissent, Equal Opportunities Commission of Hong Kong planned to legislate against "chauvinism", "internalized racism", and "intra-racial discrimination" between Hong Kong and mainland Chinese people.

+The case of China is of interest because some have argued that racism and race itself do not exist in China.
+Dutch Historian Frank Dikötter argued the 1988 Nanjing anti-African protests show that race is recognized in China.
+The context of race and racism in China is heavily affected by the fact that the large majority of the country is identified as Han Chinese (90.56% of the reported population in 2005).
+55 minority ethnic groups are recognized by the government, giving the government the power to dictate different groups as legitimate (and therefore eligible for less taxes, more subsidies and less restrictions) or illegitimate.
+One author argued that the policing of rural migrant workers in some cities was affected by their status as recognized or unrecognized minority groups.

 Brazil

 Because Brazilians have many different ethnic origins, race in Brazil is often conceptualized as a racial democracy: a system that involves so much interracial marriage and interaction that systemic racism is not a national problem.
 However, many scholars actually contest this definition, referring to this idea as "the myth of racial democracy", because prejudice and discrimination based on race is still prevalent.
 Nonetheless, it is important to note that race, as a social construct, has a unique conceptualization in Brazil.
 As opposed to the "one-drop" rule employed in the US (i.e. "one-drop" of black blood constitutes a person's blackness), Brazilians recognize a spectrum of race and color-based identities.